KrebitDAO/krb-docs/krb.md

 - It manages the available and staked balance, as well as the reputation or verifiable credential registry.

+- Changes to the KRB token contract parameters are governed by voted decisions in an open DAO.

 - It also limits tokens to only be transferable between accounts with a min balance, to encourage reputation building.

+?> Unlike regular ERC20 tokens, reputation cannot be freely transferred between accounts, as it represents an appraisal of the account’s activities by their peers.
+Reputation must therefore be earned by direct action within the community.

 ## Reputation Supply